 WHERE THE IDEA FOR COURIER CAME FROM

-I had the idea for Courier when a man delivered a package to me and was wearing a black beanie hat and dark reflective glasses.
+I had the idea for Courier when a courier delivered a package to me and was wearing a black beanie hat and dark reflective glasses.
 I could hardly see his face, and it got me thinking how we know so little about couriers – who they are, what their background is, etc – yet when they deliver to us, they know our full names and where we live, and with that information, they could penetrate our lives.
 This paranoid thought lingered in my mind and eventually led me to imagine the character of Bob, the creepy courier who is the protagonist of my novella.

 BOOKS THAT INSPIRED COURIER